 ESL 1700 – Academic ESL – US History

 ESL 1100 – Integrated Skills and Strategies (4x)

 Teacher Education, Instructor Professional Development and Curriculum Design

 Saint Michael’s College (2015-present)

 - Initiated and co-designed a new portfolio assessment for the MA TESOL Program

 - Redesigned our second language teaching methods course to incorporate practicum experience

-- Designed a new course for the MA TESOL Program: Teaching Adult Emergent Readers
+- Designed new courses for the MA TESOL Program: Teaching Adult Emergent Readers; Teaching Refugee-background Students

 American University of Armenia (2013)